LucioD3v/LucioMSP.github.io/about.md

 ---
 # Short Bio

-Vicente G. Guzmán, born in Guanajuato, holds a career as an Engineer in Computational Systems and a B.A. in Computing.
+Vicente G. Guzmán Lucio, born in Guanajuato, holds a career as an Engineer in Computational Systems and a B.A. in Computing.
 Moreover, he holds a Masters Degree in Information Technologies and a Masters in Commercial Management and Marketing.
 He has more than 8 years of experience in the professional field, focusing on the development of mobile apps, where he started with Windows Phone, BlackBerry Symbian, Firefox OS, Android, among others.
 Currently he works as a Mobile Project Leader, centered in the development with Xamarin technology.

 He was acknowledged as MVP of Microsoft in the category of Windows Development.
 He also hold a number of certifications, amongst them provided by Microsoft he has Microsoft Certified Training, which backs him up as course trainer, Microsoft Certified Solutions Associate, Microsoft Certified Professional, Xamarin Certified Mobile Developer and Scrum Master.